bmaupin/civ-modding-tools/civilization-6/docs/development.md

 1. Read the message in the popup and follow the appropriate steps below
 1. Exit Civ 6
+   - Civ 6 may not exit so you may need to click _Stop_ in Steam
 1. Fix the issue and try again

 #### _Error - One or more Mods failed to load content._